culturing/poems/Poems/2026-02-21/01 Cruelty II.md

-I wanted to wish away these slights as the clumsy confusion of naivete, but maybe you know *exactly* what you're doing, and maybe this backhanded cruelty is a form of survival in a world that won't let you be cruel outright.
+I wanted to wish away these slights as the clumsy confusion of naivete, but maybe you know *exactly* what you're doing, and maybe this backhanded cruelty is a form of survival, or even of *pleasure*, in a world that won't let you be cruel outright.
 Well, I see it at least, but the sight of it moves my heart out of orbit.
 There is no decision